HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 This section describes how to enable and disable Content Reporting manually.

 !!! note
-    Beginning with HCL DX 9.5 CF214, Content Reporting is installed and deployed as part of the CF update process, so the below **enable-content-reporting** will be automatically executed during the CF update process; however, you can still manually enable it by running the **enable-content-reporting** config task, if Content Reporting was disabled previously.
+    Beginning with HCL DX 9.5 CF214, Content Reporting is installed and deployed as part of the CF update process.
+The following **enable-content-reporting** config task is automatically executed.
+However, you can still manually enable Content Reporting by running the **enable-content-reporting** config task, if the feature was disabled previously.

-!!! note
+!!! important
     Before enabling Content Reporting, it is required to enable Practitioner Studio.
-For more information on how to enable Practiotioner Studio, refer to [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).
+For more information on how to enable Practitioner Studio, refer to [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).
 After enabling Content Reporting, it can then be used with other themes.

 ### Enabling Content Reporting